authgear/authgear-server/docs/specs/oidc-native-sso.md

 - Validate `subject_token.ds_hash` is the hex of SHA256 of `actor_token`.
 (4.3 Point 3)
 - Validate `subject_token.sid` is pointing to a valid session.
 (4.3 Point 4)
 - Validate `client_id` and `subject_token.aud` are allowed to perform Native SSO.
 (4.3 Point 5)
-- Validate `scope` is equal or a subset of the Native SSO offline grant (4.3 Point 6)
+- Validate `scope` is equal or a subset of the `scope` in all refresh tokens of the Native SSO offline grant.
+(4.3 Point 6)

 ### When issuing ID tokens